dennykorsukewitz/VSCode-GitHubFileFetcher/README.md

 **GitHubFileFetcher** is an extension that searches and fetches files from GitHub.

+GitHubFileFetcher is a powerful extension for Visual Studio Code that can help you save time and increase your productivity.
+With its simple and intuitive interface, you can easily search for files and repositories on GitHub without leaving your workspace.
+Whether you are a seasoned developer or just starting out, GitHubFileFetcher is an excellent tool to add to your VS Code arsenal.

+So, try it out and see how it can improve your workflow!

 | Repository | GitHub | Visual Studio Marketplace |
 | ------ | ------ | ------ |
 | ![GitHub release (latest by date)](https://img.shields.io/github/v/release/dennykorsukewitz/VSCode-GitHubFileFetcher) | ![GitHub open issues](https://img.shields.io/github/issues/dennykorsukewitz/VSCode-GitHubFileFetcher) ![GitHub closed issues](https://img.shields.io/github/issues-closed/dennykorsukewitz/VSCode-GitHubFileFetcher?color=#44CC44) | ![Visual Studio Marketplace last-updated](https://img.shields.io/visual-studio-marketplace/last-updated/dennykorsukewitz.GitHubFileFetcher) ![Visual Studio Marketplace Version ](https://img.shields.io/visual-studio-marketplace/v/dennykorsukewitz.GitHubFileFetcher) |